 Tongue/Lip Tie Treatment in Orange County, CA

 Up to 11% of newborn babies have tongue ties, and many others have a similar problem called lip tie.
 Tongue and lip tie can interfere with breastfeeding and could potentially cause dental and speech development issues later.
 At SCENT – Southern California Ear, Nose, and Throat, the board-certified ENT physicians expertly perform in-office procedures to correct tongue and lip tie.
-There are five convenient locations along the 405, including Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California.
+There are five convenient locations along the 405, including Long Beach, Los Alamitos, Huntington Beach, and Newport Beach.
 Call the Southern California ENT office nearest you or book by using the online appointment tool today.

 Tongue tie is an issue in which a newborn baby’s lingual frenulum, the band of tissue that anchors the tongue in place, is too small.
 In some cases, this tongue restriction causes symptoms, including: